/etc/cron.d/certbot: crontab entries for the certbot package

 nginx and SNI

-Server name indication (SNI) allows you serve multiple sites with different TLS/SSL certificates using a single IP address.
-Nginx has support for SNI for quite some time and actually setting it up is easy, simply add server entries for the corresponding sites.
-There is one caveat, the server_name entry must come before the server_certificate in order for SNI to be activated:
+Server name indication (SNI) allows you to serve multiple sites with different TLS/SSL certificates using a single IP address.
+Nginx has supported SNI for quite some time, and actually setting it up is easy: simply add server entries for the corresponding sites.
+There is one caveat: the server_name entry must come before the server_certificate for SNI to be activated:

 server {